billchaison/PS-Screenshot/README.md

 # PS-Screenshot
-Technique to hijack SYSTEM service to grab screenshot of logged on user's desktop
+Technique to hijack SYSTEM service to grab screenshot of logged on user's desktop using token duplication.

 This is a pass-the-hash (PTH) procedure for grabbing a screenshot of a remote user's desktop in Windows 10 Pro.
 This technique uses crackmap and powershell and assumes that you have already acquired admin credentials (NTLM hash) for the remote computer.